hiiamboris/red-spaces-gitlab-mirror/design-cards/single-vs-multiple-parents.md

 Then from user's perspective: if /parents is a list, it's just more annoying to access it (which is a common need).

 Enter the single parent model, which doesn't have all the aforementioned issues.
+It uses explicit /parent facet both to obtain space's path (required for timers to work, handy for focusing and other tasks).

 The only problems I have with single parent model are:
 1. A space cannot legally contain itself anymore, making some very fun demos obsolete :(